bthanhtung/bthanhtung/README.md

-_**True friendship is a plant of slow growth, and must undergo and withstand the shocks of adversity, before it is entitled to the appellation.**_
+_**It is not the possession of truth, but the success which attends the seeking after it, that enriches the seeker and brings happiness to him.**_

-George Washington
+Max Planck